dtomlinson91/panaetius-blog/blog/webpack-structure.md

 TODO: Link to the webpack-filestructure note in Trilium.

 We will create `./src/js` and `./src/scss` folders.
-We create a `./dist` folder for webpacks output and we create a `./static` folder for anything that needs to be outside the bundle.
+We create a `./static/dist` folder for webpacks output.
+The `./static` folder can also be used for files that go outside the bundle.

 Inside `./src/js` we will create an `App.js`.
 Inside `./src` we will create a `main.js`.